nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 466
 00:26:49,771 --> 00:26:53,579
-[SPEAKER_02]: If not, we'll push it off another string or whatever.
+[SPEAKER_02]: If not, we'll push it off another sprint or whatever.

 467
 00:26:53,600 --> 00:26:53,942